Enabling location analytics to drive digital self-service in a socially distant world

 Other Councils are using it to provide reports online such as flood or planning data, ensuring that as communities shift to digital as a primary form of communication, correct and contextual information is available 24/7, eliminating the need for time-consuming information requests through Council.

-To learn more, watch our webcast entitled Enable Community Self-Service with Easy, Online Spatial Reporting.
+To learn more, watch our webcast: Enable Community Self-Service with Easy, Online Spatial Reporting.